Getting into work

-This section is all about work including apprenticeships and traineeships.
-It includes your options and the support to help you find and apply for work.
-There's also information about help you might be able to get at work so that you can do your job well and develop your skills and confidence.
+It includes support from people to help you find and apply for work.
+And help you might be able to get at work so that you can do your job well and develop your skills and confidence.

 People that can help you